LivingGarden/LivingGarden.github.io/overview.md

 <strong>DC Mapping Event</strong>
 <ol></ol>
-<li>This activity could be focused around a domestic event at no cost to OFDA save for some staff time.
-Hosting the activity under the umbrella of USAID/Geocenter’s “Mapping for Resilience” program would ensure that the mapping event is incorporated into a GIS class at a local university (George Washington University), guaranteeing a base level of participation.</li>
+* This activity could be focused around a domestic event at no cost to OFDA save for some staff time.
+Hosting the activity under the umbrella of USAID/Geocenter’s “Mapping for Resilience” program would ensure that the mapping event is incorporated into a GIS class at a local university (George Washington University), guaranteeing a base level of participation.
 <ol></ol>

 <strong>Indonesia Mapping Event</strong>
 <ol></ol>
-<li>VDAP is specifically interested in ways to get Indonesians to participate in mapping infrastructure around Volcanoes since local knowledge is always helpful in providing better accuracy and depth to the data.
+* VDAP is specifically interested in ways to get Indonesians to participate in mapping infrastructure around Volcanoes since local knowledge is always helpful in providing better accuracy and depth to the data.
 If we aim to encourage the participation of Indonesian volunteers, some funding would be necessary to secure an international partner who can host a linked event in Indonesia and assist with coordination and outreach.
 Training documentation would need to be translated to Indonesian to ensure training materials are available to assist less experienced participants.
-An Indonesian partner (yet to be identified) could promote the activity to local universities, identify a location for the mapping event and host it.</li>
+An Indonesian partner (yet to be identified) could promote the activity to local universities, identify a location for the mapping event and host it.